shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to sort mixed-case text

+To sort mixed-case text pass the `-f` option to `sort`.
+This will ignore case sensitivity when sorting and write the result to standard output.

-If your text has uppercase and lowercase content by default sort will order uppercase first.
-Let us suppose we have the following list of names in a file called `names.txt`.
+If a file has uppercase and lowercase content `sort` will order uppercase first.
+Suppose a file exists with a list of names in a file called `names.txt`.

     Sam
     sally
     Sarah
     steven

-By default the sort tool will sort uppercase characters first
+By default the `sort` tool will sort uppercase characters first.

     sort names.txt
     Sam